-In just a few years, engine downsizing has become a standard in the automotive industry.
+In just a few years, engine downsizing has become the norm in the automotive industry.
 Almost all manufacturers, both mainstream and premium, have reduced the displacement of their internal combustion engines, often pairing them with a turbo.
 But why has this strategy been adopted so massively and quickly?

-Behind downsizing lie major regulatory, economic, and industrial stakes.
-This article explains why manufacturers have generalized engine downsizing, sometimes at the expense of technical coherence and real-world usage.
+Behind downsizing lie significant regulatory, economic, and industrial challenges.
+This article explains why manufacturers have generalized engine downsizing, sometimes at the expense of technical consistency and real-world use.

 Engine Downsizing: A Primarily Regulatory Response

 Contrary to popular belief, downsizing did not arise from a spontaneous desire to improve the driving experience.
-It is primarily a direct consequence of the gradual tightening of environmental standards, particularly in Europe.
+It is primarily a direct consequence of the progressive tightening of environmental regulations, particularly in Europe.

-Euro regulations (Euro 5, Euro 6, and then Euro 7) have imposed increasingly strict thresholds for pollutant emissions and CO₂.
-For manufacturers, reducing engine displacement quickly appeared as one of the most effective levers to meet these constraints.
+The Euro regulations (Euro 5, Euro 6, then Euro 7) have imposed increasingly stringent thresholds for pollutant emissions and CO₂.
+For manufacturers, reducing engine displacement quickly appeared as one of the most effective levers to comply with these restrictions.

-👉 For an overview of the topic: Automobile Downsizing: Principle, Advantages, Limitations, and Future of Modern Engines
+👉 For an overview on the topic: Automotive Downsizing: Principle, Advantages, Limitations, and Future of Modern Engines

 The Key Role of Homologation Cycles

-In this context, a small turbo engine shows very favorable consumption and emission figures, much more flattering than those observed in real-world usage.
+In this context, a small turbo engine shows very favorable consumption and emission figures, much more advantageous than those observed in real-world use.

 👉 To understand the gap with reality: Downsizing and Real Consumption: Why the Gap with Official Figures